 Cliff Swallows are the most colonial swallow in the world, regularly forming colonies of 200-1,000 nests, with a maximum of 3,700 nests in one Nebraska site.
 They preen, feed, drink, and bathe in groups, and they continue sticking together in large flocks during migration and on their wintering grounds.
 Cliff Swallows sleep in trees for most of the year, but a breeding bird will start sleeping in the nest as soon as the structure is partially finished.
 They fight for nest sites by grappling in half-built nests or on the bare wall.
 Fighting birds sometimes fall into the water and manage to row with their wings to reach the shore.
 Nest owners defend their completed nests by sitting in the entrances, puffing up their head and neck feathers to look larger, and lunging at intruders.
 Each bird has one mate with whom it raises young, but the pair does not associate away from the nest, and both members frequently mate outside the pair bond.
 Cliff Swallow predators include Sharp-shinned Hawks, American Kestrels, Prairie Falcons, Peregrine Falcons, Barn Owls, Great Horned Owls, Mississippi Kites, Black-billed Magpies, Loggerhead Shrikes, Common Grackles, Acorn Woodpeckers, Red-headed Woodpeckers, bull snakes, rat snakes, coachwhip snakes, rattlesnakes, fire ants, mink, and domestic cats.

-Cliff Swallows are numerous and their populations have been fairly stable in the last half-century, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population is about 40 million, with 79 percent breeding in the U.S., 12 percent in Canada, and 9 percent in Mexico.
-They are not on the 2012 Watch List.
+Cliff Swallows are numerous and their populations were stable between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 40 million, with 79% breeding in the U.S., 12% in Canada, and 9% in Mexico.
+The species rates a 7 out of 20 on the Continental Concern Score.
+Cliff Swallow is not on the 2016 State of North America's Birds' Watch List.
 Cliff Swallow numbers probably increased dramatically beginning in the nineteenth century as they expanded into new breeding habitats such as bridges, buildings, and culverts.
 At the same time, their breeding has been impeded by the spread of invasive House Sparrows, which often take over their nests.
 In the northeastern United States, those conflicting influences caused Cliff Swallow numbers to drop during the 1900s.
 The northeastern population is currently low.
 Other regions that have seen declines include the Pacific Northwest, coastal California, and the Great Lakes, although these have been balanced by increases in other parts of the continent.
 Management officials have successfully increased local Cliff Swallow populations by trapping House Sparrows at colony sites.
 The species has expanded in the southeastern United States in recent decades.

 Long-distance migrant.
 Cliff Swallows spend several months migrating at a leisurely pace through Mexico, Central America, and eastern South America to reach their wintering grounds.
 They migrate during daytime in groups of up to several hundred, foraging as they move.